ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 penguin <- read.csv(Spheniscus_demersus_GBIF.csv)
 ```

-Now to clean up the data using `dplyr`:
+Now onto cleaning up the data using `dplyr`.
+If you are keen to learn more about using the `dplyr` package, check out our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html">tutorial on data formatting and manipulation</a>.

 ```r
 library(dplyr)